griffinmcknight/griffinmcknight.github.io/about.markdown

 My name is Griffin McKnight, and I am currently a graduate research assistant for Dr. Balakrishna Gokaraju at North Carolina Agricultural and Technical State University, where I am a second-year Ph.D. student in Computational Data Science and Engineering.
-I have a particular interest in the researching novel data preprocessing and representation techniques to enhance machine learning model performance.
+I have a particular interest in researching novel data preprocessing and representation techniques to enhance machine learning model performance.
 My expertise encompasses applied machine learning, deep learning, and AI across a wide range of problems.